HelloVolla/andoid-launcher-widgets/README.md

-# andoid-launcher-widgets
+# Volla Launcher Widgets

-Widgets for the table version of Volla launcher
+Widgets for the tablet version of the Volla launcher.